 We sleep in tents, gather for meals on a screen porch, and sit around a campfire to sing and share thoughts.

-Making conscious choices about what we eat, cooking crews prepare meals in the kitchen, incorporating vegetables harvested fresh from the garden.
+Cook crews of participants and staff prepare meals in the kitchen, incorporating vegetables harvested fresh from the garden.

 For the entire three weeks, we take a break from using screens and devices, supporting our intention to be fully awake to our present moment experience.